stochasticHydroTools/libMobility/README.md

   * **initialize(parameters)**: Initializes the module according to the parameters (see below).
   * **setParameters[SolverName]([extra parameters])**: Some modules might need special parameters, in these instances this function must also be called.
   * **setPositions(positions)**: Sets the positions to compute the mobility of.
   * **Mdot(forces = null, torques = null, result)**: Computes the deterministic hydrodynamic displacements, i.e applies the mobility operator.
-If either the onopolar (force) or dipolar (torque) contributions are not desired, the relevant argument can be ommited.
+If either the monopolar (force) or dipolar (torque) contributions are not desired, the relevant argument can be ommited.
   * **stochasticDisplacements(result, prefactor = 1)**: Computes the stochastic displacements and multiplies them by the provided prefactor.
-  * **hydrodynamicDisplacements(forces = null, torques = null, result, prefactor = 1)**: Equivalent to calling Mdot followed by stochastichDisplacements (some algorithms might benefit from doing so).
+  * **hydrodynamicDisplacements(forces = null, torques = null, result, prefactor = 1)**: Equivalent to calling Mdot followed by stochastichDisplacements (some algorithms might benefit from doing these operations together, e.g., solvers based on fluctuating hydrodynamics).
   * **clean()**: Cleans any memory allocated by the module.
 The initialization function must be called again in order to use the module again.
 The many examples in this repository offer more insight about the interface and how to use them.
 See cpp/example.cpp or python/example.py.
 See solvers/NBody for an example of a module implementation.
 Even though the algorithm behind it is quite convoluted, the files in this directory are short and simple, since they are only a thin wrapper to the actual algorithm, located under BatchedNBodyRPY there.
 An equal sign denotes defaults.